Birds of Kauai Feature image

 Nesting

-They use leaves, twigs, and grass to build their nests in trees or shrubs.
-The female lays 4-6 eggs in the nest.
-The eggs hatch after about 12 days.
-The young birds of the St Helena waxbill leave the nest after about 14 days of hatching.
+They build their nests in trees or shrubs by using leaves, and grasses.
+Female bird lays 3-7 eggs in her nest.
+Incubate for 11 or 13 days and the young birds of the St Helena waxbill leave their nest after about 17 to 21 days of hatching.

 List of birds Species on Kauai Island Hawaii